carlosvillanua/traefik-oidc-poc/Readme.md

 ## Step 6: Configure Traefik Plugins

-Add the custom OIDC plugin and token transformer plugin:
+Add the token transformer plugin:

 **Note:** Get your GitHub token from your Traefik Solutions Architect